-The BERS Pension Fund employs a staff of approximately 90.
 Effective June 1, 2017, BERS went live with a new data management system called CPMS, which replaced a Prudential system that had been in place for decades.
 In addition to the new system, BERS has recently created a quality assurance department that is concerned with the data flow, origins of data, and filtering systems to identify and modify issues within the data.

 Prior to going live with CPMS, an internal database scrub of data from 1990 forward was completed.
 The data was reviewed extensively to create a complete, accurate employment history for each member.
 During this process, checks were perfomed to ensure that the correct employee contributions are being withheld.
 Previously, due to the large number of part-time members who work multiple jobs and have separate payrolls for each position, employee information wasn't always consistent and the primary employer wasn't always easy to identify.
-DOE payroll is reported across 5 separate payroll feeds making payroll verification an important component of data management.
+DOE payroll is reported across 5 pay cycles, representing 7 payroll numbers making payroll verification an important component of data management.
 The quality assurance team is tasked with creating documentation on how to load payroll feeds into CPMS.
+Second Engagement Update - In the process of scrubbing the data during the migration to CPMS, BERS found "horrible data corruption," gaps, and inconsistencies.
+When data coming in from any of the payroll feeds has errors, those errors tend to be repeated in future submissions rather than corrected at the source.
+For these reasons, BERS is considering a 30% increase in staff on the quality assurance team to continue to monitor quality of member data.

 The implementation of CPMS has been a tremendous step forward for BERS.
 BERS is keeping a "wish list" for future enhancement of CPMS as issues arise.
 BERS is considering connecting member forms to CPMS electronically, to reduce manual data entry and paper flow in the office.
 They are also working to create and fine-tune logical edits in the system with the hopes of reducing human error.
 The data historically provided by BERS was of lesser quality than what the other Systems provided, but we believe CPMS should provide data of much better quality to the OA going forward, thanks to the extensive clean-up of data and the new systems capabilities.
 We will be able to review this further in our next engagement.
+Second Engagement Update - Although CPMS has been a tremendous step forward, BERS learned there were usage and functionality gaps within the system that still needed to be addressed.
+Therefore, BERS is now developing "Velocity," an upgrade to the CPMS system to optimize the system's functionality.
+Velocity will add functionality for member self-service transactions, digital workflow, and document management.
+Velocity will be rolled out in two stages, the first in July 2020 and the second in 2021.